SnowNation101/SnowNation101.github.io/_pages/about.md

 </style>

 <div class="quote">
-  "Against stupidity the very gods<br>
+  " Against stupidity the very gods<br>
-  Themselves contend in vain."<br>
+  Themselves contend in vain. "<br>
-  — Friedrich Schiller
+  —— Friedrich Schiller
 </div>

 <h2>About Me</h2>
 <div class="sans-main">
   👋 Greetings!
-I'm <strong>Chenghao David Zhang</strong>, a 📚 Ph.D. student at the <a href="http://ai.ruc.edu.cn/">Gaoling School of Artificial Intelligence, Renmin University of China</a>, under the supervision of <a href="http://playbigdata.ruc.edu.cn/dou/">Prof. Zhicheng Dou</a>.<br><br>
-  I earned my 🎓 B.E. degree in Software Engineering from the <a href="https://scs.bupt.edu.cn/index.htm">School of Computer Science, Beijing University of Posts and Telecommunications</a> in 2024.<br><br>
+I'm <strong>Chenghao David Zhang</strong>, a 📚 Ph.D. student at the <a href="http://ai.ruc.edu.cn/">Gaoling School of Artificial Intelligence, Renmin University of China</a>, under the supervision of <a href="http://playbigdata.ruc.edu.cn/dou/">Prof. Zhicheng Dou</a>.
+I earned my 🎓 B.E. degree in Software Engineering from the <a href="https://scs.bupt.edu.cn/index.htm">School of Computer Science, Beijing University of Posts and Telecommunications</a> in 2024.
 My research focuses on 🌈 <strong>multimodal information retrieval</strong> and 🌐 <strong>large language models</strong>.
 I'm also passionate about 🎮 computer graphics, even though it's not my primary research area.
 </div>

 <h2>Education</h2>